Vis4Sense/student-projects/2024-2025/Ningbo Wei/README.md

 ## Project Tasks

-- maybe try to built a software instead of a google chorme extention(16/10/2024)

 ### 1. build a demo google chrom extention
 - **why google chrom extention**: For better extract the data from users, including their Browsing History
 - **sub tasks**: build an backend and frontend, ensure that user can have interaction with it.